bolk/bolk.github.com/time.md

   <img src="/img/time/2015.png" alt="" />
 </figure>
 <figure>
-  <label for="mn-2014" class="margin-toggle">ⓘ</label><input type="checkbox" id="mn-2014" class="margin-toggle"/><span class="marginnote">2014: we've moved to a differnt house and the light source has changed position with respect to the bookshelf we use for these pictures.</span>
+  <label for="mn-2014" class="margin-toggle">ⓘ</label><input type="checkbox" id="mn-2014" class="margin-toggle"/><span class="marginnote">2014: we've moved to a different house and the light source has changed position with respect to the bookshelf we use for these pictures.</span>
   <img src="/img/time/2014.png" alt="" />
 </figure>
 <figure>